rtfeldman/seamless-immutable/README.md

 seamless-immutable
 ==================

-Immutable JS data structures which are backwards compatible with normal Arrays and Objects.
+Immutable JS data structures which are backwards-compatible with normal Arrays and Objects.

 Use them in `for` loops, pass them to functions expecting vanilla JavaScript data structures, etc.